WSUCptSCapstone-Fall2022Spring2023/wsd-googlespacesadminapp/README.md

 ### Additional information about the project

 In today's information age, our communication is dominated by digital computer applications such as Discord, Zoom and much more.
-These applications allow for streamlined collaboration with instant messaging, VoIP, and file transfers.
-However these applications are not supervisable and CIPA compliant which
+Wahkiakum School district and Naselle School district also used these applications for streamlined collaboration with instant messaging, VoIP, and file transfers.
+However, these applications are not supervisable and CIPA compliant which is violation with the district's regulations.
+It is Team Toto's mission to design this application in the interests of Wahkiakum School district and Naselle School district.
+It is within our hope that this application fulfills the district's needs and that application can be used and further developed for other school districts as well.

+It also worthy to note that half of the student's own smartphone, but they all have their own Chromebooks supplied to them by the school.

 ## Installation
 N/A